potassco/coom-benchmarks/README.md

-# COOM Benchmarks
+# COOM Suite Benchmarks

-Benchmark sets in COOM language.
+This repository contains benchmarks for the COOM Suite.
+The instances can be found in the [benchmarks](benchmarks) folder.

 ## Installation